 Lee Barber, Principal & Chief Executive

-At UTCW, we aim to create a unique, aspirational, technical and academic curriculum, which prepares our students for an exciting career.
-This could be via full time university study, a degree apprenticeship or direct entry into employment.
+At UTCW, we deliver a unique, aspirational, technical and academic curriculum, which reflects our purpose of students being ready for work in science, technology, engineering or maths.
+Students will have opportunities to work in partnership with high profile local and national employers, which will provide a variety of different experiences that will enhance any CV and make our alumni stand out from the crowd.
 Alongside our powerful network of employer and university partners, getting students into outstanding destinations is our passion.
-At the heart of this lies our aspiration for students to achieve the best Maths, English, Science and Engineering outcomes at GCSE and A Level.
+At the heart of this lies our aspiration for students to achieve the best Maths, English, Science and Engineering outcomes at GCSE and A Level, be career ready and to leave the UTC with excellent prospects ahead.

 With close support from our university sponsor, Manchester Metropolitan University (MMU), we reap the benefit of their expertise by supporting students’ access into high-quality Higher Education provision, as well as the technical know-how of the academic experts at the MMU School of Science Engineering and Faculty of Education.
 Whether delivering master classes and technical projects with students, or upskilling staff through CPD, MMU are helping us deliver education to the highest level.